JoseBlanca/uv_seminar/README.md

 ```

 If you would run this command `pip` would download the package from PyPI and install it in your system Python.
-Any package manager has to take into account package dependencies, for instance, [pandas](https://pandas.pydata.org/) requires [NumPy](https://numpy.org/), so in order to install pandas you first need to install NumPy, and that is something that the package manager would do for you.
+Any package installer has to take into account package dependencies, for instance, [pandas](https://pandas.pydata.org/) requires [NumPy](https://numpy.org/), so in order to install pandas you first need to install NumPy, and that is something that the package installer would do for you.

 Besides [`pip`](https://en.wikipedia.org/wiki/Pip_(package_manager)), there are other package installers, like [`conda`](https://docs.conda.io/projects/conda/) or [`uv`](https://docs.astral.sh/uv/).
 As we will see `conda`and `uv` have extra features not available in `pip`.